c-villain/WavedTabView/README.md

 # WavedTabView
-Tutorial how tab view can be customised and animated in SwiftUI
+Tutorial how tab bar can be customised and animated using SwiftUI

 <p align="center">
     <img src="https://img.shields.io/badge/platform-IOS-blue" />